 Annoying low engagement:

-The freehub has a horrible engagement, so you have a big dead zone before you actuate freehub, making technical claims harder.
+The freehub has a horrible engagement, so you have a big dead zone before you actuate freehub, making technical climbs harder.

-because of the outdated design, and reliability issues and the extreme service intervals, I can’t recommend these hubs, these hubs are a nightmare.
+because of the outdated design, and reliability issues and the extreme service intervals, even if you swap to the seals for deore, as the freehubs wear out so fast, that it’s pointless to fix it.
+I can’t recommend these hubs, these hubs are a nightmare.

-I recommend getting Hubs with sealed cartridge bearings, and more bearings, and an easier more modern design, Hope and Industry nine are a perfect example of this, are more on that list of course.
+There are far better options out there, I recommend getting Hubs with sealed cartridge bearings, and more bearings, and an easier more modern design, Hope and Industry nine, Chris king, are a perfect example of this, are more on that list of course.

 I was so impressed with grip of these pedals that I ordered more sets so now I got 4 in total.